comses/intro-to-abm/README.md

 # Introduction to Agent-Based Modeling

-## Updated edition coming soon in Fall 2019, this material is out-of-date.

 An introduction to agent-based modeling concepts and practices.

+## Update
+An updated edition is coming soon and will be available at https://intro2abm.com